Paediatric Imaging - Suspected Physical Abuse

-Typically, two hours of contact with the module leader for discussion of module related issues will be facilitated by e-mail, phone conversations and through interaction at attendance days.
+Typically, two hours of contact with the module leader for discussion of module-related issues will be facilitated by e-mail, phone conversations and through interaction at attendance days.

 Component A - Structured Oral and Practical Examination (SOPE)

 The use of a SOPE replicates the required skills of image commenting in clinical practice and enables demonstration of knowledge and clinical reasoning through both practical demonstration and defended questioning.
-It enables the demonstration of the knowledge and understanding of the protocols, skills and reasoning (including relevant contemporary research) underpinning SPI imaging, assessment and clinical reasoning.
+It enables the demonstration of the knowledge and understanding of the protocols, skills and reasoning (including relevant contemporary research) underpinning SPA imaging, assessment and clinical reasoning.

 Component B - Clinical Portfolio of Evidence

 A clinical portfolio of evidence which must contain the following:

 - Record of clinical experience (minimum of five cases) with anonymised reports and images